 Think of your main menu as a staircase, that users travel up and down to discover content.
 A user-friendly menu will allow users to zip up and down quickly.
 It does this by stepping users through a sensible hierarchy of choices, that reflect how users think.

 Some content management systems (CMS) are configured to assign a web page to each menu item (aka a menu landing page).
 If your CMS does this, don't be tempted to fill that page with content.
-Some writers see the big empty page and fill it with one or more paragraphs of chit-chatty content, without realising how this impairs the navigation experience.
+Some writers see the big empty page and fill it with a few paragraphs of chit-chatty content, without realising how this impairs the navigation experience.

 It directly causes one of the most common issues I encounter when testing the usability of menus with 3-4 levels.
 Menu landing pages with too much filler content act like kids' toys left on a staircase: they can trip up users and take them wildly off-track.
 I’ve seen this problem time and time again, and it's easy to avoid and fix.